Religion and birth control: Mainline Protestantism

 Author and FamilyLife Today radio host Dennis Rainey suggests four categories as useful in understanding current Protestant attitudes concerning birth control.
 These are the "children in abundance" group, such as Quiverfull adherents who view all birth control and natural family planning as wrong; the "children in managed abundance" group, which accepts only natural family planning; the "children in moderation" group which accepts prudent use of a wide range of contraceptives; and, the "no children" group which sees itself as within their Biblical rights to define their lives around non-natal concerns.

 Meanwhile, some Protestant movements, such as Focus on the Family, view contraception used outside of marriage as an encouragement to promiscuity.
 The Waldensian Evangelical Church believes birth control is acceptable.

 Sex is a powerful drive, and for most of human history, it was firmly linked to marriage and childbearing.
 Only relatively recently has the act of sex commonly been divorced from marriage and procreation.
-Modern contraceptive inventions have given many an exaggerated sense of safety and prompted more people than ever before to move sexual expression outside the marriage boundary.
+Some religious groups express concern that access to contraception may encourage sexual activity outside marriage.